-Since the Creating a Family show this week was on work life balance, I’ve been thinking about this topic in my life.
-Every woman I know with children struggles on some level with how to balance their work life with their family life.
-This struggle is often made all the harder for those who have struggled with infertility to have their children, or who have created their family through adoption.
-You’ve gone to extreme lengths to get these precious children, so shouldn’t you be spending every second reveling in parenthood?
+Since the Creating a Family show this week was on work-life balance, I’ve been thinking about this topic in my life.
+Every woman I know with children struggles on some level with balancing work and family life.
+This struggle is often made all the harder for those who have struggled with infertility to have their children or who have created their family through adoption.
+You’ve gone to extreme lengths to get these precious children, so shouldn’t you spend every second reveling in parenthood?
 But what if you want/need the money work provides?
 What if you need/want the identity and stimulation that work provides?
 Is there a perfect way to balance work and family?

 The availability of technology has shifted the balance between work and home.
 This week’s show guest, Anne Bogel, author of Work Shift, says it beautifully—